Visiting Croatia’s abandoned Penthouse hotel on the Adriatic Coast

 There is an entertaining 1972 BBC interview with Guccione in which he talks about his vision for the casino just before its opening while surrounded by eye-catching Pets in various stages of undress.
 Doubtless deemed sexist these days, I prefer to look on it as historical content.
 It is, after all, on the BBC!

-You can view the 9-minute interview here:
+You can view the 9-minute interview on the BBC Archive on Facebook.

 Join our mailing list to receive regular (but not too regular!) updates from the road less travelled.